Asjad Raza Khan: Controversy

-Related to Salman Hasan
+Related to Salman Hasan Siddiqui

-On 29 July 2021, during a press conference Mannan Raza Khan alias Mannani Miyan, spoke out strongly against Asjad Raza, in July 2021 when reports emerged that Asjad Raza's son-in-law Salman Hasan had met privately with Yogi Adityanath, the Chief Minister of Uttar Pradesh.
+On 29 July 2021, during a press conference Mannan Raza Khan alias Mannani Miyan, spoke out strongly against Asjad Raza, in July 2021 when reports emerged that Asjad Raza's son-in-law Salman Hasan Siddiqui had met privately with Yogi Adityanath, the Chief Minister of Uttar Pradesh.
 Mannani questioned Asjad Raza's qualifications for Qazi-al-Hindustan and suggested that he needed to present his educational qualifications for the role.
 Mannani Miyan stated that people were misusing the name of the Dargah Aala Hazrat for their own benefits.
 He said that if his brother, Akhtar Raza Khan, was alive, he would have been very disheartened with the situation.
 Mannani Miyan demanded Asjad Raza to renounce the charge of Qazi-al-Hindustan, that he dissolve Jama'at Raza-e-Mustafa, and handover all documents to the family.

 On 3 August 2021, Mannan Raza Khan alias Mannani Miyan said that my child has come home, I embrace him and I refute whatever I said in the press conference.